Dominican vote opens door to possible easing of total abortion ban

 The Dominican Republic is one of seven countries in Latin America and the Caribbean that have absolute bans on abortion.

-The decision by the Dominican Congress on Tuesday would allow abortion in cases of rape or incest, when a mother's life is in danger or when a fetus would not survive the pregnancy.
+The decision by the Dominican Congress on Tuesday would allow abortion in cases of rape or incest, when a mother's life is in danger or when a foetus would not survive the pregnancy.

 The contrasting decisions in each house pave the way for another vote to be introduced.

-Note: (This version of the story has been corrected to fix pronoun to he, not she, in eighth paragraph)